indigo-dc/synergy-doc/doc/admin.md

 notification_driver = messaging
 notification_topics = notifications
 ```
 The _notification_topics_ parameter is used by Nova for informing listeners about the state changes of the VMs.
-In case some other service (e.g. Ceilometer) is listening on the default topic _notifications_, to avoid the competition on consuming the notifications, please define a new topic specific for Synergy (e.g. notification_topics = notifications,synergy_notifications)
+In case some other service (e.g. Ceilometer) is listening on the default topic _notifications_, to avoid the competition on consuming the notifications, please define a new topic specific for Synergy (e.g. notification_topics = notifications,**synergy_notifications**)

 ### Edit the source files for proper messaging